 We get it.
-We cut our teeth in the field of grief and bereavement, providing in person support and psychoeducation to grieving individuals.
+We cut our teeth in the field of grief and bereavement, providing in-person support and psychoeducation to grieving individuals.
 This work taught us so much.
 Honestly, way more than either of our graduate school educations could have.
-Through working directly with people, providing bereavement aftercare, running groups, workshops, and therapy, we experienced the value of in-person support first hand.
-However we also learned that grief support can never, and should never, be conceptualized as one-sized-fits all and to keep an open mind about the many forms that “coping” and “healing” can take.
+Through working directly with people, providing bereavement aftercare, running groups, workshops, and therapy, we experienced the value of in-person support firsthand.
+However, we also learned that grief support can never, and should never, be conceptualized as one-sized-fits-all and to keep an open mind about the many forms that “coping” and “healing” can take.

-Also, if we’re being realistic, we have to look beyond tried and true because (1) many people will never be open to seeing a therapist or support group (2) many people don’t have the resources to attend sessions on a consistent basis (3) many people will try these things and have unsatisfactory experiences and (4) many people will want tools and education to supplement the support they receive in-person.
+Also, if we’re being realistic, we have to look beyond tried and true because (1) Many people will never be open to seeing a therapist or support group; (2) Many people don’t have the resources to attend sessions on a consistent basis; (3) Many people will try these things and have unsatisfactory experiences; and (4) Many people will want tools and education to supplement the support they receive in-person.
 While the experience of finding the perfect grief therapist or support group is transformative for some, for others tools like writing, art, advocacy, memorialization, and continued bonds bring the most healing.

-When prominent grief theorist, Dr. Kenneth Doka, was asked , “How do you even know if grief counseling or a support group or some other type of intervention is necessary to begin with?”, he responded by saying…
+When prominent grief theorist, Dr. Kenneth Doka, was asked: “How do you even know if grief counseling or a support group or some other type of intervention is necessary to begin with?”, he responded by saying…

-“…the truth is that most people—and studies vary between 80% to 90%—probably do pretty well without any formal intervention or may just need what we would call grief counseling in the sense of just some validation that says, “No, it’s understandable.
-No, you’re doing okay”.
+“…the truth is that most people—and studies vary between 80% to 90%—probably do pretty well without any formal intervention or may just need what we would call grief counseling in the sense of just some validation that says, ‘No, it’s understandable.
+No, you’re doing okay’”.

 “…provides that basic validation.
 It provides some good psychoeducation.
 It may provide some ideas for coping and certainly says that most people get through this.”

 We are two voices and a small community of grief friends (that’s you!) trying to help make the space between a little more livable.
-If we’re not cutting it yet, we’re sorry, but we’ll keep trying!
+If we’re not cutting it yet, we’re sorry… but we’ll keep trying!
 And by the way, we’re not alone here.
 There are many pioneers in the space between and we are always ready and willing to point you in their direction if you tell us what you’re looking for.

 Finally, to make a long story longer, we just want you to know about the few spaces we’ve managed to construct here in the void.
-We’ve created the following spaces (or platforms if you prefer) based on what we’ve observed and been told by people who are grieving and grief professionals (so keep the feedback coming).
+We’ve created the following spaces (or platforms if you prefer) based on what we’ve observed and been told by people who are grieving and grief professionals (so keep the feedback coming!).

-Podcast: If you don’t love reading, that’s okay.
+Podcast – If you don’t love reading, that’s okay.
 Our podcast offers grief support for those who like to listen.
 Full disclosure, we interrupt each other a lot and make a lot of stupid jokes.
-Hopefully you find that endearing.
+Hopefully you find that endearing!?

-Photogrief: PhotoGrief is a labor of love and we need your submissions!
+photogrief.com – PhotoGrief is a labor of love and we need your submissions!

 The New-Old Stuff

 There it is, an overview of WYG.
 If you have a good name to sum up this WYG umbrella of stuff, let us know.
 Seriously.
-It’s just a start; something for those who want it.
-And for those who don’t, that’s okay, but tell us what you do want.
+It’s just a start… Something for those who want it.
+And, for those who don’t, that’s okay… but tell us what you do want.
 What kind of support do you need?
 I can’t promise we can provide it, but I can promise that’s we’ll listen.